mjkim1001/MFsampling/README.md

 The repository includes the following files:

-* ``scripts`` : A directory containing the primary code for multi-fidelity importance sampling.
+* ``scripts`` : This directory is the core of our project, containing the main scripts for implementing multi-fidelity importance sampling techniques.

+* ``figs_intro.R`` : This script is to create the introductory figures.

-* ``simulation.Rmd`` : This file handles data generation and the creation of figures for numerical simulations.
+* ``simulation.Rmd`` : An R Markdown document that outlines the process of data generation and the steps involved in our numerical simulations.

-* ``figs_intro.R`` : Contains the code necessary for generating introductory figures.
+* ``Figure_final.R`` : A script designed to generate the final set of figures showcasing the results of our numerical simulations.

-* ``ship.Rmd`` : Used for data analysis and producing figures applicable to the ship motion program.
+* ``ship.Rmd`` : An R Markdown document focused on the application of our multi-fidelity importance sampling method to analyze ship motion program data.